 “Our mindset has been that, yes, we have opportunities within the division and we can highlight those, but there are other things happening in academic affairs, alumni relations, and other places that we want to spotlight as well.
-To students, it only makes sense for every office to be connected, and Presence has enabled us to finally do that in a more collaborative way. ” — Dr. Ken Gassiot
+To students, it only makes sense for every office to be connected, and Involve has enabled us to finally do that in a more collaborative way. ” — Dr. Ken Gassiot

 Co-curricular programming is no longer seen as solely the domain of Student Affairs at Georgia Southern.
 Other divisions and departments are equally involved, exponentially increasing the opportunities and commitment to student skill development.

-What’s more, Dr. Gassiot used Presence to create a brand-new leadership certificate program that is open to all students without any selection process or selectivity.
+What’s more, Dr. Gassiot used Involve to create a brand-new leadership certificate program that is open to all students without any selection process or selectivity.
 Participants have to complete community service hours, be involved in a student org, attend a set number of leadership programs, and write a final reflection paper.
 It’s an extra way of incentivizing students to break out of their usual engagement habits, advance their learning through new outlets, and prepare themselves for the workforce.